donejs/donejs/docs/apis.md

 var template = can.stache("<h1>{{first}} {{last}}</h1>");
 ```

-`template` is a __renderer__ function that when called with observable data,
+`template` is a __renderer__ function that, when called with observable data,
-returns a [documentFragment] that is updated when the observable data changes.
+returns a [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) that is updated when the observable data changes.

-Add those fragments to the page to see the result.
+Add those fragments to the page to see the result:

 ```
 var person = new can.Map({first: "Brian", last: "Moschel"})